MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 For detailed information on the CMD instruction see the [CMD Reference on Docker.com]( https://docs.docker.com/engine/reference/builder/#cmd).

+### Helpful Syntax Reference

+Keep the following items in mind when writing a dockerfile.

+- **Comments** - The # character is used for commenting a dockerfile.
+- **Line Wrapping** - To wrap a single instruction onto multiple lines, place a / at the end of the line.
+- **Case Sensitivity** - Instruction such as FROM, RUN, and ADD are not case sensitive however convention is to differentiate instructions with upper case.
+- **Variables** - Environment variables can be created using the ENV instruction.
+They can be referenced with ${variable_name}.
+For more information on environment variables see [Docekrfile Reference on Docker.com]( https://docs.docker.com/engine/reference/builder/#environment-replacement).
+- **Omitting Files** - A .dockerignore file can be used to exclude files from the scope of docker build.
+For more information on dockerignore, see [Dockerfiel Reference on Docker.com]( https://docs.docker.com/engine/reference/builder/#dockerignore-file).

 ## Docker Build operations

 Once a dockerfile has created, and saved to disk, `docker build` can be run to create the new image.